discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ### Escaping

 When you want to use characters that are not available in JavaDoc source most people tend to go with escaped characters such as `&tm;`.
-In JDA we usually stick -if possible- to `{@literal ™}` for readability sake.
-When using this JavaDoc tag you must remember that it does not allow other nested tags since it will replace them with their literal characters instead!
+<br>In JDA we usually stick -if possible- to `{@literal ™}` for readability sake.
+When using this JavaDoc tag you must remember
+that it does not allow other nested tags since it will replace them with their literal characters instead!
-Another important tag you can use to achieve something that `<code>true</code>` does you can use `{@code true}`.
+<br>Another important tag you can use to achieve something that `<code>true</code>` does you can use `{@code true}`.
 If you however want to also have nested links or other JavaDoc tags in your code snippet you can fallback to using the `<code>` tag:
 ```java
 /**